 PRESENTATION : Unseen heritage — Whose heritage? by Peter Lovell and Kate Gray : discussing types of dubious heritage, showing some outcomes and proposing aspects that need further thought

 EVENT : Understanding Heritage in a Contemporary City : AIA (Victorian chapter) : Anita Brady joined a representative from the Heritage Council of Victoria and one from Heritage Victoria in a discussion on urban places with heritage controls — the issues relevant to residential and commercial places in urban contexts

 PANEL : Good Design and Heritage : presented by the Heritage Council of Victoria and Office of the Victorian Government Architect at Melbourne Design Week in the Treasury Theatre : Peter Lovell joined historian Stuart MacIntyre, Victorian Government Architect Jill Garner and Professor Philip Goad in a discussion moderated by Emma Telfer of Open House Melbourne

-EVENT : Managing the Heritage of Wounded Places : The Trust Talks — a series organised by the National Trust of Australia (Queeensland) : Senior Associate Libby Blamey presented a talk on Glenrowan, explaining its connection to Ned Kelly and the Kelly Gang, and the development of a conservation management on the Glenrowan Heritage Precinct recently undertaken by Lovell Chen
+EVENT : Managing the Heritage of Wounded Places : The Trust Talks — a series organised by the National Trust of Australia (Queeensland) : Senior Associate Libby Blamey presented a talk on Glenrowan, explaining its connection to Ned Kelly and the Kelly Gang, and the development of a conservation management plan on the Glenrowan Heritage Precinct recently undertaken by Lovell Chen